Based on a true story of 1of the1000+ victims in the PA Grand Jury Report.

 100 Book Club Countdown

-Denial gives a voice to victims through the story of one man's life, lived in the shadow of an abusive past.
-It approaches the topic sensitively and respectfully, yet never shies away from the important, if difficult, truths to be learned.
+Denial gives a voice to victims through one man's story of a life in the shadow of an abusive past.
+It approaches the topic sensitively and respectfully, yet never shies away from the important, if difficult, truths.

 Reserve your club's spot today: